Gender Recognition Act Reform

-The Gender Recognition Act 2004 (GRA) allowed trans people to apply for legal recognition of the gender in which they have lived without undergoing either gender reassignment surgery or other medical treatment.
+The Gender Recognition Act 2004 (GRA) allows trans people to apply for legal recognition of the gender in which they live.
 However, the process for changing the legal gender on a person’s birth certificate is expensive, intrusive and time- consuming.
 It requires trans people to provide extensive medical evidence about their bodies despite the 2004 Act making no requirement to undergo hormonal or surgical treatments.

-In July 2017 the UK Government announced that they would conduct a review of the GRA, with the aim of making the process of legally changing your gender much more straightforward, less reliant on medical examinations and removing a lot of the red tape that stops many trans people feeling able to get the legal recognition they deserve.
+In July 2017 the UK Government announced that they would conduct a review of the GRA, with the aim of making the process much more straightforward, less reliant on medical examinations, and removing a lot of the red tape that stops many trans people feeling able to get the legal recognition they deserve.
 This culminated in a public consultation run by the government from July to October 2018.